CDP Ports

 Name | Unique identifier to this connection defining the API member. |

-Input | Inputs subscribe to the remote data values and outputs are subscribed by the remote object. |
+Input | Inputs subscribe to the remote data values and outputs are subscribed by the remote object.
+In other words: Connections marked input provide input data to the port location and output connections collect output data from the port location. |

-LocalName | Routing to a local value near the port. |
+LocalName | Routing to value where the port is located that is part of Port API. |

 RemoteName | Optionally override the remote value name if it differs from the API set by Connection name.
 For example: ".MyValue". |

-Connected | Displays the current state of the connection. |
+Connected | Displays the current status of the connection. |

 Connect | Internal property that controls allowed connection directions.
 By default, both Upstream and Downstream are allowed.
 Upstream - is the direction of the first subscribing port in the chain.
 Downstream - is the direction of the end of the chain (last port without set routing) |